-A 2021 study estimated the City needs about 44,000 more housing units just to catch up.
+A 2021 study estimated that Oklahoma City needs about 44,000 more housing units just to catch up.
 That includes affordable rentals, smaller “starter” homes, and many kinds of middle-sized options.
 These include duplexes, townhomes, and backyard cottages that we call the “missing middle.”
 Unfortunately, most of Oklahoma City’s residential land (about 96%) is zoned only for single-family homes, making it difficult to add this much-needed variety.

 To address this, the City Council has been working hard to update local rules and cut red tape.
 One big change under consideration is a new ordinance that would allow accessory dwelling units (ADUs).
 If passed, the new ordinance would let homeowners add these units “by right,” meaning they wouldn’t have to jump through extra hoops just to build a small additional dwelling unit on their property.